Dynamics of Simplest Chiral Gauge Theories

-It is easy to obtain a minimum that breaks supersymmetry with a massless goldstino and a massless $\mathrm{U}(1)_R$ NGB.
-The Witten index vanishes because of the dynamically broken supersymmetry.
-Given that the Witten index is topologically invariant, it stays vanishing as $M \rightarrow \infty$, establishing the dynamical supersymmetry breaking in the $\mathrm{SO}(10)$ theory with a single ${\bf 16}$ \cite{Murayama:1995ng}.
+This theory was conjectured to dynamically break supersymmetry based on the difficulty in matching $U(1)_R$ anomalies \cite{Affleck:1984mf} and later supported by instanton analyses \cite{Amati:1988ft}.
+In either case, the theory is strongly coupled.
+It was proven later that the Witten index of this theory in fact vanishes \cite{Murayama:1995ng}.
+To place the theory under quantitative control, we introduce a chiral superfield in the vector representation of SO(10) with mass $M \ll \Lambda$.
+Without the AMSB effects, the theory spontaneously breaks both supersymmetry, leading to a massless goldstino, and $U(1)_R$, a massless Nambu--Goldstone boson.
+Once AMSB is included, both supersymmetry and $U(1)_R$ are explicitly broken and both of them acquire finite mass, making the theory gapped.
+See the supplemental material for details of the calculation.

-Together with AMSB, both supersymmetry and $\mathrm{U}(1)_R$ are explicitly broken with no global symmetry.
-Correspondingly, we confirmed that both the goldstino and the $\mathrm{U}(1)_R$ NGB acquire mass in the limit $m \ll M \ll \Lambda$ where a perturbative analysis is justified.
-We verified that the spectrum is indeed gapped, namely, there is no massless field.
+Both supersymmetry and $\mathrm{U}(1)_R$ are explicitly broken with no global symmetry.
+Correspondingly, we confirmed that both the goldstino and the $\mathrm{U}(1)_R$ NGB acquire mass in the limit $m \ll M \ll \Lambda$ where a weakly-coupled analysis is justified, and hence the spectrum is indeed gapped.

-\section{$N_f=2$ Case}
+\paragraph{$N_f=2$ Case}

 The $D$-flat direction can be understood using the hierarchical symmetry breaking.
 Under the $\mathrm{SO}(8)$ subgroup, we have two pairs of $({\bf 8}_s\oplus{\bf 8}_a)$.
 Using the triality of $\mathrm{SO}(8)$, we can regard them as two $({\bf 8}_s\oplus{\bf 8}_v)$.
 While two ${\bf 8}_v$ breaks $\mathrm{SO}(10)$ to $\mathrm{SO}(8)$, one ${\bf 8}_s$ breaks it to $\mathrm{SO}(7)$ and then the other to $\mathrm{G}_2$.
 Recall that a spinor VEV of $\mathrm{SO}(7)$ breaks it to $\mathrm{G}_2$.